NirantK/nirantk.github.io/content/writing/why-i-quit-data-science.md

 show_reading_time = true
 +++

-Theme: I am interested in knowing how did you come to this decision of moving to SWE from DS/MLE.
+Question from a friend: I am interested in knowing how did you come to this decision of moving to SWE from DS/MLE.
+Since I've been asked a variant of this question quite a few times, I thought it would be good to share my answer.

 ## What kind of research did you do to get to this decision?